SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-s3-source.md

     ![img](/img/send-data/S3_Bucket.png)

 1. For **Path Expression**, enter the wildcard pattern that matches the S3 objects you'd like to collect.
 You can use more than one wildcard (\*) in this string.
-Recursive path expressions use a mutiple wildcard.
+Recursive path expressions use a multiple wildcard.
 Do **NOT** use a leading forward slash.
 [See About Amazon Path Expressions](amazon-path-expressions.md) for details.
 1. **Collection should begin.** Choose or enter how far back you'd like to begin collecting historical logs.
 You can either:

    * Choose a predefined value from dropdown list, ranging from "Now" to “72 hours ago” to “All Time”.